 Since both remote work and office work have their pros and cons, many companies are embracing a hybrid model—a mix of both.

-How Does Hybrid Work in India?
+How Does Hybrid Work is Future of Work?

-• Employees work remotely for a few days and come to the office on others.
+- Employees work remotely for a few days and come to the office on others.

-• Some companies allow employees to choose their work model.
+- Some companies allow employees to choose their work model.

-• Certain job roles remain fully remote, while others require physical presence.
+- Certain job roles remain fully remote, while others require physical presence.

-Why Hybrid is the Future?
+Why Hybrid is the Future of Work in India?

-Best of Both Worlds – Flexibility + Office Collaboration
+- Best of Both Worlds – Flexibility + Office Collaboration

-Increased Job Satisfaction – Employees feel empowered
+- Increased Job Satisfaction – Employees feel empowered

-Reduced Costs – Companies save on office space, and employees save on travel
+- Reduced Costs – Companies save on office space, and employees save on travel

-Higher Retention Rates – Employees are happier and stay longer
+- Higher Retention Rates – Employees are happier and stay longer

 What Should Companies Do Next?